Riebart/litt/README.md

 **Note: To support terse interaction, all options have short and long forms, and in many cases positional arguments are supported where the meaning is either unambiguous or can be derived.**

+## Advanced functionality

+The Python script supports the execution of arbitrary executables at specific points in the logic, called _hooks_.
+See the section on [Hooks](#hooks) for more information.

 ## Anatomy of a Time Record

 A time record, as tracked by `tt`, has several properties: